YitengDang/MultiCellSim/README.md

 This menu contains the I/O controls as well as controls for closing windows.
 * **Save trajectory**.
 Saves a simulation trajectory as a '.mat' file.
 The simulation data is stored as a cell array 'CellsHist' that contains the state of the cell at each time step.
 * **Open trajectory**.
 Opens a saved trajectory for replaying.
 The opened trajectory will stay in memory until the "STOP" (reset) button is pushed or a change is made to the parameter tabs.
-* **Save figures (pdf)**.
-Saves all opened plots as '.pdf' files after user confirmation for each plot.
-* **Save figures (eps)**.
-Saves all opened plots as '.eps' files after user confirmation for each plot.
+* **Save figures**.
+Saves all opened plots as '.pdf' or '.eps' files.
+The user is prompted to select the format and to confirm the name for each plot.
-* **Save movie (avi)**.
-Saves the current trajectory as an '.avi' movie.
+* **Save movie**.
+Saves the current trajectory as a video.
 The user is prompted to specify the range of timesteps to include in the movie, and the format of the movie (from a list of default formats for saving movies using MATLAB).
-* **Save system state (xls)**.
+* **Save system state**.
 Allows the user to save a snapshot of the trajectory as '.xls' file for later use.
 The snapshot can be reloaded as initial state by selecting "Manually input initial state" under "Options" (see below).
 Upon selecting, the user is prompted to input the time of the snapshot to be saved.
 * **Close all figures**.
 Closes all plots generated by the user.
 * **Close app**.
 Closes all figures and close the app.
 It is recommended that you close the app in this way, because closing it by pressing the close button will not close all figures.